Booogyboooo/SecurlyPartialDisabler/README.md

 ## Info
 This script does not remove securly or fully disable it.
 It only stops securly from blocking websites.
 You need to do this every time you log into the chromebook.

-If you need help start a discussion and I will try to respond
+If you need help start a discussion and I will try to respond.

 ## Todo
 Add images